how to increase the chances of winning the R$150 million prize?

 On the Mega Loterias website, it is possible to find bets that increase the chance of winning by up to 24 thousand times.
 Although this value seems suspicious, precisely because it is too high, the truth is that mathematics can explain how this is possible.

-The professionals responsible for creating the pools perform statistics when selecting the numbers they think are the best.
+The professionals responsible for creating the pools make statistics when selecting the numbers they think are the best.
 See how the main strategies for creating pools:

 - Unfolding: This tactic consists of scoring more tens than the minimum bet, which is 15 numbers.
 As in Lotofácil you can bet up to 20 numbers, each additional choice results in new combinations and more chances to win.
 The value of this share is R$30.